 - New Roundabout at Hwy.
 52 and Powerline Road West - Extend Powerline Road East westerly across the ravine lands to coincide with the new roundabout - Close south intersection

-- Two (2) New Roundabouts: - One at Hwy.
-52 and Powerline Rd East - Second at end of Powerline Rd West extension - Provide an overpass of Powerline at Highway 52
+- Two (2) New Roundabouts:

+- One at Hwy.
+52 and Powerline Rd West

+- Second roundabout at Powerline Rd East

+- Provide an overpass of Powerline at Highway 52